sha2fiddy/btcpp-demo-2025/README.md

 # Next Steps
 Below are some ideas for additional models that could be built without requiring any additional source data:
-- A fact model which contains one row per difficulty or subsidy epoch, with aggregate metrics about the entire epoch.
+- An OBT model which contains one row per difficulty or subsidy epoch, with aggregate metrics pertaining to each epoch.
 - An OBT model which contains one row per mining pool, and aggregates all time metrics pertaining to each pool.